+10 Improvement

+10.1 General

-10 Improvement 10 Improvement 10.1 General 10.1 General The organisation has in place systems and methods for learning at project, programme and organisational levels.
-Learning takes place within the organisation as well as through the exchange The organisation shall continuously improve the effectiveness of the quality management system and all related work processes. of expertise with partner organisations and other IC organisa- tions.
+The organisation has in place systems and methods for learning at project, programme and organisational levels.
+Learning takes place within the organisation as well as through the exchange of expertise with partner organisations and other IC organisations.

+New projects and programmes are based on lessons learned in the past.

+10.2 Nonconformities and corrective actions

+The organisation has a complaints procedure.
+Part of this procedure is an independent commission.
+The complainant can turn to this commission to verify whether the complaints procedure was carried out correctly.

+10.1 General

+10 Improvement

+The organisation shall continuously improve the effectiveness of the quality management system and all related work processes.

 In this context, Partos 9001 requires organisations to continuously improve and learn at project, programme and organisational levels.
-A vital part of this effort is the exchange of information and expertise with partner and fellow organisations in the field of interna- New projects and programmes are based on lessons learned in the past. tional cooperation, for example by workshops and written or digital contact regarding evaluations and lessons learned.
+A vital part of this effort is the exchange of information and expertise with partner and fellow organisations in the field of international cooperation, for example by workshops and written or digital contact regarding evaluations and lessons learned.

 New projects and programmes should clearly incorporate lessons learned from earlier activities.
 This means the organisation is aware which lessons from the past it has learned.
 It is important to move beyond learning at individual or department level by exchanging knowledge throughout the organisation.
 In addition, organisations must be able to demonstrate that new projects and programmes have been structured in a different way in these areas.

-10.2 Nonconformities and corrective actions 10.2 Nonconformities and corrective actions The organisation has a complaints procedure.
-Part of this procedure is an independent commission.
-The complainant can turn to this commission to verify whether the complaints procedure was carried out correctly.
+10.2 Nonconformities and corrective actions

 The organisation shall have a system or procedure in place to record, review and analyse nonconformities and shall take action to eliminate the cause of nonconformities in order to prevent recurrence.

 This also applies to customer complaints.
-It is recommended to use a complaints proce- dure (Klachtenprocedure.xls).
+It is recommended to use a complaints procedure (Klachtenprocedure.xls).

 Nonconformities, errors or problems can also be detected by employees.
-These noncon- formities, errors or problems can be dealt with through a procedure for preventive and corrective action.
+These nonconformities, errors or problems can be dealt with through a procedure for preventive and corrective action.
 Steps a) through f) are covered in this procedure.

 In addition to corrective action, the organisation shall also have a system or procedure to prevent the future occurrence of nonconformities, errors and problems.
 This requirement can be met in various ways.
 One good way is to conduct or update risk assessments periodically.

-10.3 Continuous improvement 10.3 Continuous improvement No specification, see ISO 9001 See Sections 10.1, 9.1 and 9.3
+10.3 Continuous improvement

+10.3 Continuous improvement

+See Sections 10.1, 9.1 and 9.3